Daylily-Informatics/daylily/README.md

 ## AWS Cloudwatch
 - The AWS Cloudwatch console can be used to monitor the cluster, and the resources it is using.
 This is a good place to monitor the health of the cluster, and in particular the slurm and pcluster logs for the headnode and compute fleet.
 - Navigate to your `cloudwatch` console, then select `dashboards` and there will be a dashboard named for the name you used for the cluster.
 Follow this link (be sure you are in the `us-west-2` region) to see the logs and metrics for the cluster.
 - Reports are not automaticaly created for spot instances, but you may extend this base report as you like.
 This dashboard is automatically created by `pcluster` for each new cluster you create (and will be deleted when the cluster is deleted).

+# In Progress // Future Development

+## Break Daylily Into 2 Parts: 1) Ephermal Cluster Manager 2) Analysis Pipeline
+- The `daylily` repo grew from an analysis pipeline, and has co-mingled the ephmeral cluster infrastructure (which is not tied to any particular pipeline orchestrator).
+Breaking it into 2 parts will make things more modular and easier to maintain.

+## Update Analysis Pipeline To Run With Snakemake v8.*
+- A branch has been started for this work, which is reasonably straightforward.
+Tasks include:
+  -  The AWS parallel cluster slurm snakemake executor, [pcluster-slurm](https://github.com/Daylily-Informatics/snakemake-executor-plugin-pcluster-slurm)  is written, but needs some additional features and to be tested at scale.
+  -  Migrate from the current `daylily` `analysis_manifest.csv` to the snakemake `v8.*` `config/samples/units` format (which is much cleaner than the current manifest).
+  -  The actual workflow files should need very little tweaking.

+## Cromwell & WDL's
+- Running Cromwell WDL's is in early stages, and preliminary & still lightly documented work can be found [here](config/CROMWELL/immuno/workflow.sh) ( using the https://github.com/wustl-oncology as starting workflows ).